-I'm Lata Hamilton, the Founder and Head Coach of Passion Pioneers.
-I'm an accredited Change Manager, NLP Practitioner, and Career Change Coach.
+I'm Lata Hamilton, the Founder and CEO of Passion Pioneers.
+I'm an accredited Change Manager, NLP Practitioner, and Executive Coach.
 And this is the fourth article in our 15-part Reimagine Restructures Blog Series.
 So here’s three ideas for you around how to entice that next generation to stick around and encourage them to stay with you and with your company.

 Prefer to watch the 5 minute video?
 Jump over to my Youtube Channel.

 IDEA #1: Make it Instagrammable

 So the first idea that I have for you is to create experiences.
-Millenials - Gen Y, Gen Z - they really do want to have a good time, but much more than that they also want to share those experiences.
+Millennials - Gen Y, Gen Z - they really do want to have a good time, but much more than that they also want to share those experiences.
 And, of course, they're more than happy to share this stuff on social media.
 But the beauty of it is: this can actually be almost free advertising and marketing for you... not just for your brand, but also for future talent!